donejs/donejs/docs/guide.md

 ### Create a template and main file

-Every DoneJS application consists of at least two files: A main template (`pmo/main.stache`) which contains the layout
+Every DoneJS application consists of at least two files: A main template (`pmo/main.stache`) which contains the main template and links to the development or production assets and a `pmo/app.js` which is the main application file that initializes the application state and routes.
+Add a `pmo/main.stache` to the project that has the following content:

-// Summary
-// Code
-// Explanation

-Now we can start to add some files.
-Create `pmo/main.stache` with the following content:

 ```
 <html>